-EDU 620 - Special Education: An Introduction to Law, Ethics, Placement, and Diversity
+EDU 620 - Special Education: An Introduction to Law, Ethics, Placement, and Diversity 3 credit hours

 Laws governing special education, ethics, diversity/overrepresentation, and federal classification categories and placement are targeted in this course.
 Additionally, general information regarding high- and low-incidence disabilities will be covered.